 About the Spine Program

 The Spine Program specializes in the evaluation and treatment of pediatric spine and back conditions and injuries.
 No matter the type or severity, our pediatric spine specialists explore non-surgical treatment options first because they’re often the safest and most effective.
 When we believe surgery is the best treatment, patients and their families can expect safe, innovative techniques because we’re one of the top children’s spine centers in the country.

-Under the leadership of Medical Director Mark Erickson, MD, we offer advanced treatments, a wide range of expertise and a promise to include your child and your family as partners in your care.
+Under the leadership of Medical Director Mark Erickson, MD, and Quality and Safety Director Sumeet Garg, MD, we offer advanced treatments, a wide range of expertise and a promise to include your child and your family as partners in your care.

 Spine conditions we treat at the Spine Program